oss-tsukuba/incus-auto/README.md

 # incus-auto

-incus-auto is automating deployment system by Incus or LXD.
+incus-auto is automating deployment system using Incus.

 ## Requirement

-- RAM: 16GB
-- DISK: 100GB
-- Incus
+- Incus (or LXD)
 - (Option) Nested Virtualization
   - when using VM on VM